icecube/FIRESONG/paper/paper.md

 ---
-title = 'FIRESONG: A python package to simulate populations of extragalactic neutrino sources'
+title: 'FIRESONG: A python package to simulate populations of extragalactic neutrino sources'
 tags:
   - Python